 The district has also established procedures for staff to notify the mental health liaison regarding a student who may need intervention.
-Contact a campus administrator for additional information.

 The mental health liaison can provide further information regarding these procedures as well as curriculum materials on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus.